The Paranormal Database

 Date / Time: Still visible

-Further Comments: Local tradition state that this stone was laid to rid the Radcliffe family of a ghost.
+Further Comments: Local tradition states that this stone was laid to rid the Radcliffe family of a ghost.
 This may be the case, though the lane is still felt by many to be a place of evil, with a black shape moving around in the darkness.
 One account says the lane is still haunted by a decapitated old woman who keeps her head in a basket under one arm.

 An old woodcut of a cockerel.